uttu540/uttu540/README.md

 ## Hi there!! 👋

-- My name is Utkarsh Agrawal, I am working as a data scientist at LSEG.
+- My name is Utkarsh Agrawal, I am working as a data scientist at Lowe's.
 I am a data science enthusiast who likes to explore data, get valuable insights out of it.
 I like to work on projects related to the Machine Learning, Data Science and Data Analysis.

 <p align = 'center'>
 <a href = https://www.linkedin.com/in/utkarsh1234/><img src = "https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"> </a>